-A complete overview of our changes of marks and sizes is given in Fig. \ref{fig:final}.
-Recall that $\U$ is the set of unmarked items.

-The idea is to change marks of some items to $\R$ or $\B$ if such marks are appropriate.
+\paragraph{Final marking} An overview of our changes of marks and sizes is given in Fig. \ref{fig:final}.
+We will change marks of some items to $\R$ or $\B$ if such marks are appropriate.
 To do this, we run Algorithm \ref{alg:final} for every medium type $i$ separately.